Skip to Content Skip to Navigation Accessibility Policy Click to login to your Account

 Methyl folate + B12

 supplements for depressionAccording to a study in the Journal of Psychiatry and Neuroscience, roughly 30% of depression patients are folate-deficient, and those with a deficiency experienced worsened symptoms.
-Due to a common mutation in the MTHFR gene, many people don’t produce the enzyme necessary to convert folate into its bioactive form, and supplements can greatly help.
+Due to a mutation in the MTHFR gene, some people don’t produce the enzyme necessary to convert folate into its bioactive form, and supplements can greatly help.
 [12]

 Folate deficiency is linked to lower levels of serotonin, the mood-boosting neurotransmitter known for feelings of happiness.
 [13] A folate deficiency can also make it more difficult for your body to respond to antidepressant drugs.
 Several studies show that folate supplementation increases the effectiveness of selective serotonin reuptake inhibitors (SSRIs) and serotonin-norepinephrine reuptake inhibitors (SNRIs), both common antidepressants.
 [14]